ExpressApp/pybotx/docs/development/tests.md

 You can test the behaviour of your bot by writing unit tests.
 Since the main goal of the bot is to process commands and send results to the BotX API, you should be able to intercept the result between sending data to the API.
-You can do this by using [TestClient][botx.testing.TestClient].
+You can do this by using [TestClient][botx.testing.testing_client.client.TestClient].
 Then you write some mocks and test your logic inside tests.
 In this example we will `pytest` for unit tests.

 ## Example